TechMeetupsPH/frontend/README.md

+# Techmeetups.PH Frontend Website

-The idea is to give a [SPA](https://en.wikipedia.org/wiki/Single-page_application) -like experience
+This is the new frontend of the website.
+We'll consume the backend using JWT.
+The idea is to give a [SPA](https://en.wikipedia.org/wiki/Single-page_application) -like experience.

+## How to Run

+Run `ng serve` for a dev server.
+Navigate to [localhost:4200](http://localhost:4200/).
+The app will automatically reload if you change any of the source files.

+This is built  on top of [Angular7-starter-kit](https://github.com/stasrdv/Angular7--starter-kit)

 The frontpage and login page call the backend through a simple token API.